-What are the steps in the B2B buying process?
+What are the B2B buying process steps?

 Quick Definition: The B2B buying process is a multi-stakeholder, non-linear journey involving 7 steps where different committee members own different stages and decisions frequently loop back through earlier phases.